We offer a variety of group therapy options.

 Research has shown that group therapy may often be the most effective treatment, offering participants the chance to learn from others in similar situations.

-Each week, ServiceNet offers more than 50 different groups, including the following.
-We are always adding new groups.
-Please speak with your therapist about which of these programs may be right for you.
+ServiceNet offers a variety of groups, including those listed here.
+Please speak with your therapist about which option/s may be right for you.

-Referring providers, please direct questions about groups to our Director of Outpatient Services at (413) 585-1362.
+Referring providers, please direct questions about group therapies to our Director of Outpatient Services at 413-587-7579.

-Based on Dialectical Behavior Therapy (DBT), this group offers a combination of skill-building and process to help participants make and sustain the changes needed to get and stay clean/sober.
+Based on Dialectical Behavior Therapy (DBT), this group offers a combination of skill-building and processing to help participants make and sustain the changes needed to get and stay clean/sober.

 Interactive Behavioral Therapy (IBT)